ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+t » hand
-there, not a sigh or a groan, or a tear |
+moved; not a heart beat there, not a sigh or a groan, or a tear |

 1}